hongshuochen/EE599-HW3/README.md

 Given a vector of integer *input*, and an integer *sum*, return a set of sets {a,b}, where a,b are in the input vector and a+b = sum, which are the numbers in *input* such that they can add up to sum.
 Function is defined as ```std::set<std::set<int>> twoSum(std::vector<int>& input, int sum)```

-- you may assume the vector input doesn't contain duplicated numbers.
+- you can assume the vector input doesn't contain duplicated numbers.
 - you can only use numbers in vector once.
 - if there is no answer, the output should return an empty set.
-- you may return **all** results in the input vector if there are multiple answers.
+- you should return **all** results in the input vector if there are multiple answers.
 - **Hint**: you may try unordered_map.
 - Examples: